flowagi-eu/awesome-python-and-nyno/README.md

 ### For the backend dev:
-- If you're just here for the pure Python examples (text,embeddings,etc) for Mistral see /examples-mistral-python
+If you're here for Python examples for Mistral see
+- /examples-mistral-python/mistral-text.py (most common use case)
+- /examples-mistral-python/mistral-embeddings.py (for vector database / computations)

 ### For the low-code builder: